11 LDS sex abuse cases found

 - David Phipps/Verity was an LDS church member and dentist in Sacramento, California; pleaded no contest in 1987 to two counts of misdemeanor sexual battery involving two of his patients; In 1994, also pleaded no contest to two counts of misdemeanor sexual battery; served time in jail and had dental license revoked

-- Criminal case(s): Convicted, Jail, No contest, Plea agreement,
+Criminal case(s): Convicted, Jail, No contest, Plea deal,

 -